 – Santa Monica Pier has parking directly on the pier if you are lucky enough to get it.

 – Admission to Santa Monica Pier is free, but some of the attractions have individual costs.

 – The historic Carousel is located inside the Hippodrome.
-It was built in the early 1920s, the wooden carousel still offers rides for $1-#=$2 and is ADA compatible.
+Built in the early 1920s, the wooden carousel still offers rides for around a few dollars and is ADA compatible.

 – Pacific Park is the amusement park about halfway up the pier.
 Rides cost $5-$10 or you can buy unlimited ride wristbands.
 More information on Pacific Park here.

-– Heal the Bay Aquarium is located under the Santa Monica Pier.
-Hours, admission costs, events can be found on their website.
+– Heal the Bay Aquarium is located under the Santa Monica Pier

 – There are no less than 9 restaurants, plus additional food stands, ice cream, and funnel cake shops.